facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 Should You Keep Your Spare Foreign Currency?

-After your holiday, it’s inevitable that you will have some leftover foreign currency, be it in cash or in your multi-currency account.
+After your holiday, you will inevitably have some leftover foreign currency, be it in cash or in your multi-currency account.

-If it’s a small amount and you’re going back to that country in the future, its fine to keep it there.
-However, if you have say thousands of dollars worth, it’s better not to leave it lying around!
+If it’s a small amount and you’re returning to that country in the future, it’s fine to keep it there.
+However, if you have, say thousands of dollars worth, it’s better not to leave it lying around!

 Why?
-Well, you’ll be exposed to foreign currency exchange risks and your 100,000 yen which was worth SGD1,000 then would drop in value to about SGD968 now.
-Such drops in value far outweighs the conversion fees if you were to convert the foreign currency back to SGD.
+Well, you’ll be exposed to foreign currency exchange risks, and your 100,000 yen, which was worth SG$1,000 then would drop in value to about SG$968 now.
+Such drops in value far outweigh the conversion fees if you were to convert the foreign currency back to SGD.

 Secondly, leaving money around in your tin can or your multi-currency account is just letting inflation eat up its value.
 Your thousands of dollars in foreign currency could instead be in an account with high-interest earning money for you.

-Pro Tip: If you have a friend that is going to the same country as you did, you can skip conversion fees and just exchange the currency with them!
+Pro Tip: If you have a friend who is going to the same country as you did, you can skip conversion fees and just exchange the currency with them!

 As for Revolut users, remember that you can send your spare money back into your bank account to earn interest.